 The problems is, the ECB don’t own the game of cricket in England, much though they might like to believe it.
 Cricket belongs to everyone.
 Britain has a long tradition of using the law to protect public access to public resources.
 Virtually no one objects to listing the Olympics, World Cup or Wimbledon.
 The City of London Corporation own Hampstead Heath, but who’d defend their right to sell the land to property developers?

 Let’s return to first principles.
 Why is re-listing cricket so important in the first place?
-Because it’s the only realistic way of getting cricket back on free-to-air television.
+Because it’s the only realistic way of getting cricket on free-to-air television once again.

 Colin Graves, the ECB chairman, recently said that: